 - Credentialing and Privileging for Nurse Practitioners (2023)

 - Doctor of Nursing Practice (DNP) (2016)

 - Effects of Climate Change on Children’s Health: The Role of Pediatric-Focused Advanced Practice Registered Nurses (2021)

 - Health Risks and Needs of Lesbian, Gay, Bisexual, Transgender, and Questioning Youth (2018)

-- Prevention and Identification of Overweight and Obesity in the Pediatric Population (2015 – currently under revision)
+- Identification and Prevention of Overweight and Obesity in the Pediatric Population (2021)

 - Integration of Mental Health Care in Pediatric Primary Care Settings (2020)

 - Malpractice Insurance for Nurse Practitioners (2019)